shiviigupta/FastGraphCut/README.md

 - make
 - ./SlowGrabCut <image_path> x1 y1 x2 y2

-Where image_path is the path to your image, and x1, y1, x2, y2 are the coordinates of the bounding boxes.
+Where image_path is the path to your image, and x1, y1, x2, y2 are the coordinates of the bounding box.

 e.g. ./SlowGrabCut ../dataset/large/flower.jpg 531 300 3383 2101

-## Running sequential version
+## Running parallelized version

 - cd build
 - make
 - ./FastGrabCut <image_path> x1 y1 x2 y2

-Where image_path is the path to your image, and x1, y1, x2, y2 are the coordinates of the bounding boxes.
+Where image_path is the path to your image, and x1, y1, x2, y2 are the coordinates of the bounding box.

 e.g. ./FastGrabCut ../dataset/large/flower.jpg 531 300 3383 2101